Dr. Christa Nater

 Dorrough, A. R., Nater, C., & Leszczyńska, M. (2019).
 What are positive and negative side effects of gender quotas?
 International In-Mind Magazin, 12.
 (Link)

-Sharing my passion about research with organizations and society is a favorite part of the work I do.
+Sharing evidence-based insights with organizations and society is a favorite part of the work I do.
 Over the last years, I appreciate having been invited for a wide range of outreach and knowledge transfer opportunities.

 Media Coverage (selected)